 - It is not suitable for pro film editing.

 You have very limited options when it comes to expert video editing software.
-It is because as a pro you need advanced tools.
+It is because, as a pro, you need advanced tools.
 And not many programs provide such options.
 You could use powerful software like Final Cut Pro for all projects, including films, television series, and YouTube videos.
-The list of features of Final Cut Pro includes multi-camera editing, HDR, 369 degrees virtual reality, and infinite plugins library.
+Final Cut Pro’s features include multi-camera editing, HDR, 369 degrees virtual reality, and an infinite plugin library.

 - Advanced tools

 - Works on Windows & Mac